 To make this bread, you will need the following:

-(2) tapioca starch (potato starch works fine, too)
+- Tapioca starch (potato starch works fine, too)

-(3) psyllium husk (I have options if you do not have psyllium)
+- Psyllium husk (I have options if you do not have psyllium)

 The bread is super-simple to make, but it does require some advance planning to soak the lentils.

-Rinse the uncooked lentils under cold water and then place in a large bowl.
+Step 1: Rinse the uncooked lentils under cold water and then place in a large bowl.
 Cover the lentils with water (enough so that there is about 1 inch/2.5 cm above the lentils) and let soak for at least 2 hours or up to 24 hours.